Shine bright like a diamond. Some children love to be bright and some may not be so keen… until they see these fun ideas.

 - For the best visibility it’s a good idea to supplement small high vis items with larger ones such as high vis bags.

 - If children don’t want to wear high vis ‘because it’s safety’, get them kitted out with duel purpose items, eg a practical, funky high vis bag or bright, cosy fleece beanie hat… so they have other reasons to use it.

 - Give them a choice of items and get them kitted out with something they like; if they like it they will wear it.
-You might have to spend a bit more but it’s well worth if it works.

 - Creating collages or displays of their own high vis designs is great fun for children in Design and Technology lessons.

 - Make sure they know the difference between fluorescent fabrics (neon colours for day/dusk visibility) and reflective materials (shiny plastic or silver grey fabric for night-time visibility) so they can include elements of both in their designs.

 - See our activity ideas for teaching about high vis and our range of high vis craft resources… or you can upcycle an old high vis item.

 Kit Out the Class

 - Do the children from your school all wear high vis when they go out on a group trip (great for group monitoring as well as road safety)?

 - If not, could the parents association or a local business sponsor provide funding for a class set?
 See our article on how to approach businesses for support.